The network of the future

 - In 2016, the Requests For Proposals (RFP) were published.
 In December, the contract for the optical layer was signed with ECI Telecom.

 - In 2017 we start with the implementation of the optical layer.
-This year, the contract for the service layer will also be signed.
-Read the tender for the service layer.
+At the end of November, the contract for the service layer was signed.

 - In 2018, we will start with the implementation of the service layer, after the implementation of the optical layer has been completed.